marmelab/react-admin/docs/Authentication.md

 );
 ```

+`requireAuth` also hides the UI until the authentication check is complete, so your app won't reveal any information (menu, resource names, etc) to anonymous users.

 ## Allowing Anonymous Access

 As long as you add an `authProvider`, react-admin restricts access to all the pages declared in the `<Resource>` components.
 If you want to allow anonymous access to some of these pages, you can set the `disableAuthentication` prop in the page component.